antorsae/CarND-MPC-Project/README.md

 These benefits comes at a higher computational cost compared to the PID model, but the results are worth it.

-To predicting the best δ and α we first need to add two components to our model state:
+To predict the best δ and α we first need to add two components to our model state:

 cte = cross-track error